MinecraftForge/Documentation/docs/animation/asm.md

 The transitions section defines which states can go to what other states.
 A state can go to 0, 1, or many other states.
 To define a state as going to no other states, omit it from the section.
 To define a state as going to only one other state, create a key with the value of the state it can go to, for example `"open": "opening"`.
-To define a state as going to many other states, do the same as if it were going to only one other state but make the value a list of all possible recieving states instead, for example: `"open": ["closed", "opening"]`.
+To define a state as going to many other states, do the same as if it were going to only one other state but make the value a list of all possible receiving states instead, for example: `"open": ["closed", "opening"]`.

 A more full example: